rthoyer/lookml-linter/README_DEVELOPER.md

         '''
 ```
-which is in `lkmltools.linter.field_rule` file where `LookMLField` is a wrapper around the JSON data for that field.
+which is in `src.linter.field_rule` file where `LookMLField` is a wrapper around the JSON data for that field.

 These rules must always return two Boolean flags: